Last updated 02/17/2026

 - Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/IIDs)

-Penal facility or public institution such as a jail or prison are excluded places of service.
+- Penal facility or public institution such as jail or prison (09), per federal exclusion

 In most cases, the place of service code reported on the claim must be the location of the practitioner.
 See instructions for your specific program area or provider type for further clarification.